 Luckily, our next stop at Nagoya Castle was better.
 An old man spotted us as we were getting off the train and was very insistent on showing us the way to the castle.
 He tried to talk to us as we walked, but he spoke very quick Japanese and I didn’t get most of it.
 When we got inside the castle grounds, we found him waiting for us next to an English-speaking guide.
 Though we had planned to show ourselves around, our guide was very nice and enthusiastic about the castle, and it was nice to be told some of the history that we couldn’t read off the signs.

 Our first stop was seeing the Omotenashi Bushotai (samurai greeters) perform.
 This is a group of six men who portray important samurai from Japanese history—three great leaders and unifiers, three great soldiers.
 As it turned out, their performance was more for kids than adults—in a lot of ways, it reminded me of the renaissance faire—but it was still fun to watch.
 Standing around afterward, we accidentally found ourselves in line to take a photo with Maeda Keiji, who welcomed us in English and wished us a good day.
-Keiji is perhaps the least important of the six but the most photogenic.
+Keiji is perhaps the least important of the six but is clearly the most photogenic.

 The real Nagoya Castle was destroyed by American firebombing during World War II, and the reconstruction of it is largely a museum.
 Reading over the castle’s history and looking at old photographs of it ablaze was very uncomfortable for me.
 Even though everyone was perfectly nice, I felt like I shouldn’t be there, that it was wrong for me to share in this history that my countrymen had destroyed.
 It was also uncomfortably packed inside the castle, and I was happy to get back out onto the grounds.